mmomtchev/nobind/README.md

 typeof output[0] === 'string'
 ```

-`std::vector` can be of any supported type - including known registered object types, pointers or references to them, primitives types or any other additional custom type. `nobind` will take care to transform the pointers and the references to JS objects.
+`std::vector` can be of any supported type - including known registered object types, pointers or references to them, primitives types or any other additional custom type. `nobind17` will take care to transform the pointers and the references to JS objects.

 ### C++ exceptions